 Use only SAE Class “S” chains.
 The restricted wheel well clearance in most of today’s down-sized and front drive vehicles require tire chains to operate in an envelope that is no greater than 1.46-inches vertically and .59-inches laterally around the tire.
 These minimum clearances must be maintained between the tires and the vehicle’s fenders, suspension, struts, brake lines and braces.

-It is important to pre-fit chains prior to actual use.
-Being faced with the choice of either damaging their vehicle or not completing a journey if the tire chains didn’t fit is not a choice many drivers would want to have to make.
-Pre-fitting the chains will also allow the driver to become familiar with their installation.
-Since tire chains will only be required when the weather is at its worst, who would want to learn how to install them during a blizzard?
+It is important to pre-fit chains prior to use.
+Not doing so could result in damage to your vehicle or you may have to abandon your anticipated journey all together.
+Since tire chains are only really required when weather is at its worst, it’s a good idea to get familiar with chain installation before there is snow and ice on the ground.
 You may want to buy a tire chain installation helper.
 These small ramps are designed to prevent slipping and allow you to lay a cross chain in a pre-formed indentation.
 Once you drive onto the ramp, the chains are positioned under your tire for easier installation following the manufacturer’s directions.
-Watch our tutorial on installing chains.

 Tire chains should always be carried in the trunk during the appropriate times of the year and only mounted on the vehicle when warranted by driving conditions or required by law.
 Chain requirements can change depending on the region and severity of the snowstorm, so it’s best to be prepared.
 For additional details and up-to-the-minute chain requirements status, please visit our Winter Prep Road Conditions resource page.